-COURSE TITLE DESCRIPTION

-Accounting I See GLHS course description

-AP Computer Science Principles AP Computer Science Principles is an introductory college-level computing course.
+COURSE TITLE DESCRIPTION Accounting I See GLHS course description AP Computer Science Principles AP Computer Science Principles is an introductory college-level computing course.
 Students cultivate their understanding of computer science through working with data, collaborating to solve problems, and developing computer programs as they explore concepts like creativity, abstraction, data and information, algorithms, programming, the internet, and the global impact of computing.
 Potential for articulated credits not yet developed 2nd World Language Credit 3rd Science Credit 4th Related Math Credit

-r

-Banking and Finance This course provides students with a background in customer service, personal finance, budgeting, investment planning, and business financial management.
+Panking and This course provides students with a background in sustemar convice nervous! finance Banking and Finance This course provides students with a background in customer service, personal finance, budgeting, investment planning, and business financial management.
 Students gain exposure to the various career options in the field.
 They learn how the financial decisions that they make today affect their future.
-Potential for articulated credits with Davenport University 2nd World Language Credit 3rd Science Credit 4th Related Math Credit

-BMA: Business See GLHS course description for Entrepreneurs and Business Leaders
+Potential for articulated credits with Davenport University 2nd World Language Credit 3rd Science Credit 4th Related Math Credit BMA: Business See GLHS course description for Entrepreneurs and Business Leaders Administration Management and Operations I Computer Science See GLHS course description Software Engineering Culinary Arts This program provides students with the opportunity to learn about the restaurant and food service industry.

-Administration

-Management and

-Operations I

-Computer Science See GLHS course description

-Software Engineering

-Culinary Arts This program provides students with the opportunity to learn about the restaurant and

-food service industry.
 The curriculum, ProStart, was created by the National Restaurant Association and complies with all State standards.
 Students learn basic food preparation and explore different fields of the culinary trade.
 Instruction and learning activities are provided in a food lab using hands on experiences.
-The curriculum includes, but is not limited to, front-ofthe-house duties, as well as back-of-the-house duties.
+The curriculum includes, but is not limited to, front-of-the-house duties, as well as back-of-the-house duties.
 Additional activities provide instruction in a wide range of topics from management and employability skills to catering.
 Students participate in culinary competitions and acquire industry recognized certifications needed to succeed in the industry and post-secondary education.
 Potential for articulated credits with Baker College, Davenport University, Ferris State University, Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit 4th Related Math Credit Visual Performing & Applied Arts Credit This is an Early/Middle College eligible program.

-1.6

-Information Technology Students enrolled in this program will be exposed to numerous Information Technology specialty areas and choose one of the following career paths to focus on for the year.
-PC Technician: This path provides a thorough overview of what it means to work as a Tier 1 technician for an I.T. department.
-Students will learn about hardware, Windows and Linux operating systems, printers, scripting, networking, security and troubleshooting.
-Eligible certifications include CompTIA's IT Fundamentals and A+, Microsoft's Networking, Operating Systems, and Security Fundamentals; and TestOut's IT Fundamentals and PC Pro.
-Cisco Networking: Students in this path will experience a comprehensive introduction to the networking field and in-depth exposure to fundamental networking, LAN switching, wireless LANs, basic routing, Cybersecurity, WAN concepts, VPNs, QoS, virtualization, and network automation.
-Threaded throughout the course are security concepts and skills including threat mitigation through LAN security, ACLs, and IPsec.
-Eligible certifications include Cisco's CCNA and CompTIA's Network+ Potential for articulated credits with Baker College, Davenport University, Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit 4th Related Math Credit This is an Early/Middle College eligible program.
+Credential options: ServSafe Allergen, Handler, and Manager Information Technology I Students enrolled in this program will be exposed to numerous Information Technology specialty areas.
+Students will learn about hardware, Windows and Linux operating systems, printers, scripting, networking, security, and troubleshooting.
+Students that excel at the content can take electives to earn additional credentials in Amazon Web Services (AWS) or EC-Council's Digital Forensic Essentials.
+Potential for articulated credits with Baker College, Davenport University, Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit 4th Related Math Credit This is an Early/Middle College eligible program.
+Credential options: IT Fundamentals and CompTIA Network+

-Marketing See GLHS course description

-Web See GLHS course description for Digital Media, Art, and Web Design

-Design/Graphics